BobertRobbins/JS8msg/README.md

 # JS8msg is a companion program to JS8call and adds EMCOMM form support to JS8call.
-This program was written in Python 3.8 and is released under the GPL v3 license.
+This program was written in Python 3.8, tested in Python 3.9 and is released under the GPL v3 license.

 Directory structure: